Josh Bellamy

-Joshua Joevan Bellamy (born May 18, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Joshua “Drops” Joevan Bellamy (born May 18, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football at Butte Community College before transferring to Louisville, and signed with the Kansas City Chiefs of the National Football League (NFL) as an undrafted free agent in 2012.
 He also played for the Washington Redskins, Chicago Bears, and New York Jets.

 Early life

 Bellamy attended and played high school football at Boca Ciega High School.

 College career

 Bellamy played college football for the Louisville Cardinals under head coach Charlie Strong.
 He finished his senior season with 24 receptions, 280 receiving yards, and two receiving touchdowns.
 Before transferring to Louisville, he played for Butte Community College in Oroville, California, and led them to an undefeated JUCO national championship.